pydio/pydio-doc-admin-guide/1_installation_guides/11_backup_cells_installation.md

 If you recover on another server or if some of the configuration like database, URLs, IP addresses have changed, you must double check in the `pydio.json` configuration file that can be found at the root of the `cells` folder and adapt the values to the new one, typically:

-- if hostname as changed, change `.defaults.urlInternal` property, you miight also want to check `.PeerAdress` property of the various DS
+- if hostname as changed, change `.defaults.urlInternal` property, you might also want to check `.PeerAdress` property of the various DS
 - if public URL has changed, you have to change all occurences of it (currently 4 in v1.4 and newer)
 - if DB configuration has changed: adapt `.databases.dsn` property